Edith’s Blog Nest

 At 39 weeks during her first pregnancy, our founder faced gestational hypertension and a high-risk pregnancy, culminating in an emergency c-section.
 In her latest blog, she shares her personal journey with postpartum anxiety and OCD, from the isolation of prolonged bed rest to the fear and intrusive thoughts that followed her daughter’s birth.
 Through therapy, psychiatric care, and ongoing support, she reflects on the slow, messy, but real process of healing.
 This story aims to raise awareness about postpartum mental health, maternal anxiety, and the challenges many mothers face after childbirth.

-A Black Mother's Guide to Self-Advocacy in Healthcare
+A Mother's Guide to Self-Advocacy in Healthcare

 Here are scripts you can use to advocate for yourself and your baby when speaking directly to healthcare providers or medical personnel, especially in situations where you feel dismissed or uncomfortable.
 These statements are designed to help you assert your concerns and demand respectful, equitable care.